Jekyll Island Book Festival

 Location: The Village Green in Beach Village

-Jekyll Island is pleased to announce its inaugural book festival.
+Jekyll Island is pleased to announce its second annual book festival.
 Designed for all book-lovers, the festival line-up will include a mix of author presentations, meet-and-greets & signings, book and retail sales, and family-friendly fun.

 Jekyll Island Book Festival Event Details

 The main event of the Jekyll Island Book Festival, the Turtle Stage will feature presentations from several esteemed authors.
 The Turtle Stage presenting authors will give readings from their books, share insights from the writing process, and answer questions from the audience.
 Between author presentations, enjoy live music.

 Taking over the Village Green, the Authors’ Pavilion will host a myriad of book festival fun.
 From author meet-and-greets, to book signings, to festival merchandise, there’s something for book lovers of all ages.
 You might even catch a glimpse of your favorite book characters!